-When importing aquatic animals and aquatic animal products of species referred to in Article 9.8.2. from a country, zone or compartment declared free from WTD, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that, on the basis of the procedures described in Articles 9.8.4. or 9.8.5. (as applicable) and 9.8.6., the place of production of the aquatic animals and aquatic animal products is a country, zone or compartment declared free from WTD.
+When importing aquatic animals of a species referred to in Article 9.8.2., or aquatic animal products derived thereof, from a country, zone or compartment declared free from infection with WSSV, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country.
+The international aquatic animal health certificate should state that, on the basis of the procedures described in Articles 9.8.4. or 9.8.5. (as applicable) and 9.8.6., the place of production of the aquatic animals or aquatic animal products is a country, zone or compartment declared free from infection with WSSV.

-The certificate should be in accordance with the Model Certificate in Chapter 5.11.
+The international aquatic animal health certificate should be in accordance with the Model Certificate in Chapter 5.11.

-This Article does not apply to commodities listed in point 1 of Article 9.8.3.
+This article does not apply to aquatic animal products listed in point 1 of Article 9.8.3.

-Importation of live aquatic animals for aquaculture from a country, zone or compartment not declared free from white tail disease
+Importation of aquatic animals for aquaculture from a country, zone or compartment not declared free from infection with WSSV

-- 1) When importing, for aquaculture, live aquatic animals of species referred to in Article 9.8.2. from a country, zone or compartment not declared free from WTD, the Competent Authority of the importing country should assess the risk and, if justified, apply the following risk mitigation measures: - a) the direct delivery to and lifelong holding of the consignment in biosecure facilities for continuous isolation from the local environment; and - b) the treatment of water used in transport and of all effluent and waste materials in a manner that ensures inactivation of WTDV.
+When importing, for aquaculture, aquatic animals of a species referred to in Article 9.8.2. from a country, zone or compartment not declared free from infection with WSSV, the Competent Authority of the importing country should assess the risk in accordance with Chapter 2.1. and consider the risk mitigation measures in points 1 and 2 below.

+- 1) If the intention is to grow out and harvest the imported aquatic animals, consider applying the following: - a) the direct delivery to and lifelong holding of the imported aquatic animals in a quarantine facility; and - b) the treatment of transport water, equipment, effluent and waste materials to inactivate WSSV in accordance with Chapters 4.3., 4.7. and 5.5.